FlashGet Kids FlashGet Kids

 How does LimeTorrents work

-LimeTorrents works by listing torrent files and magnet links that point to content distributed through the BitTorrent peer-to-peer protocol.
+It works by listing torrent files and magnet links that point to content distributed through the BitTorrent peer-to-peer protocol.

 Users don’t download files directly from the LimeTorrents site.

-These elements make LimeTorrents a preferred choice for many.
 However, parents also need to consider its safety as a priority to keep kids from the hidden digital dangers.

-Is LimeTorrents safe and legal for kids to use it?
+Is LimeTorrents safe and legal to use?

 ISPs or anti-piracy groups track IP addresses through P2P swarms, which leads to warnings, throttling, or legal actions.
 However, public domain or open sources are safe.